Podcasts & RSS Feeds

 His choices for the Final Four last year?
-Pure "chalk" — the top-seeded team in each of the four regions: Kansas, Kentucky, Ohio State and Pittsburgh.
+Pure "chalk" — the top-seeded team in each of the four regions: Kansas, Duke, Ohio State and Pittsburgh.

 And not a single one of those schools made it.
 So much for the gurus.

 Look out for: Just about anybody.
 Of the nearly 6 million brackets that ESPN fans entered last year, only two picked the Final Four correctly.
 So be on the watch for teams that are just out of the national spotlight, like Wisconsin, Baylor and Memphis.

 2) Story Lines Look Perfectly Clear — In Hindsight

 Last year at this time, the only mentions of Virginia Commonwealth University among the pundit class were complaints that it was even in the tournament.
 ESPN's Jay Bilas famously ripped into the selection committee for choosing the Rams, saying, "We talk about the eye test.
 This one fails the laugh test."